 - On ScholarshipUniverse, start with the questions first.
 Each question is associated with a specific scholarship.
 Completing all the questions is the only way to ensure you are applying for the maximum opportunities available to you.
 Take a break if needed but make sure to finish those questions.

 - A few questions may be similar to others on ScholarshipUniverse.
 Don’t skip them!
 Again, each question is directly linked to an award.
 Skipping could result in a missed opportunity.
-A question not applicable to you?
-Select the “N/A” option.
+If a question not applicable to you, select the “N/A” option.

 - A personal statement is required.
 It may be beneficial to compose in MS Word and copy and paste to your application.
 The essay should be well organized, concise, and provide relevant information not already included in your application or provide further explanation of information elsewhere on the application.